Richard Snyder, ‘warrior-king’ of publishing who presided over rise of Simon & Schuster, dead at 90

 Snyder also endowed a lecture series at his alma mater, Tufts University, with Woodward among the speakers.
 In the late 1980s, he helped establish the nonprofit National Book Foundation, which presents the National Book Awards.

-He was married four times, most recently to Terresa Liu Snyder, and had four children.
-His most notable marriage was to fellow publishing executive Joni Evans, with their decade as one of the industry’s leading power couples — Korda would call them the book world’s “Prince Charles and Lady Di” — ending with a very public divorce in the late 1980s.
+He had four children and was married four times, most recently to Terresa Liu Snyder whom he later sued, alleging she took millions of dollars from him and and left him in dire financial condition.

+Snyder’s most notable marriage was to fellow publishing executive Joni Evans, with their decade as one of the industry’s leading power couples — Korda would call them the book world’s “Prince Charles and Lady Di” — ending with a very public divorce in the late 1980s.

 Born in Brooklyn, Snyder would remember himself as a poor student in a house without books who expected to join his father’s overcoat business.
 When his father turned him away, he instead found work as a trainee at Doubleday, where his immersion in numbers and the fine print of contracts set him apart.
 Within two years, he was at Simon & Schuster.
 Doubleday fired him, he later told the Times, for “telling them how wrong they were doing everything.”